mvolkmann/blog/src/swift-ui.md

 ### ViewBuilders

-Combiner views can be passed a special kind of closure as their last argument that is called a `ViewBuilder`.
+Container views can be passed a special kind of closure as their last argument that is called a `ViewBuilder`.
 This uses list-oriented syntax to describe a list of one to ten other views that are combined into a single view.